Kirsty Brimelow KC

-Former Attorney General for England and Wales, Dominic Grieve QC has worked at the intersection between the law and politics, receiving acclaim for his contributions to international human rights.
+Former Attorney General for England and Wales, Dominic Grieve KC has worked at the intersection between the law and politics, receiving acclaim for his contributions to international human rights.

 His work in Parliament on civil liberties and the Rule of Law was recognised by two awards – Parliamentarian of the Year in 2005 and in 2014 by a Lifetime Achievement award from Liberty.
 He has specialised on issues relating to Law and Order, civil liberties and international affairs as well as having an interest in environmental issues.

-Dr Liora Lazarus is an Associate Professor in Law at Oxford, a Fellow of St. Anne's College and the Head of Research at the Bonavero Institute of Human Rights.
+Liora Lazarus is a Professor in Law at Peter A. Allard School of Law, at the University of British Columbia.
+She has previously had a twenty year career at the University of Oxford, including as a Fellow of St. Anne's College and the Head of Research at the Bonavero Institute of Human Rights.